The Terrace Hotel Perth

 The dress was a lucky find!
 I purchased it online from a department store with the intent of wearing it to a charity ball.
 When I received it, I loved it so much that I put it aside to get married in.
 It did mean that I missed out on the ‘dress shopping experience’ with my mum, so she helped me pick my veil and headpiece instead.
 The second dress was a last minute decision when I realised I needed a shorter dress for dancing.
 I already had the top and purchased the skirt from etsy about a month prior to the wedding.

-The Terrace Hotel was only the second venue we visited, but it was preceded by a lot of online research!
+The Terrace Hotel (now closed) was only the second venue we visited, but it was preceded by a lot of online research!
 We loved the mix of old and new at The Terrace, the great wine list and the central location.

 Basically we wanted to throw a great party that was an easy day for our guests.
 Ceremony and reception at one venue in a central location, all starting at 5pm, with accommodation onsite and nearby for out of town guests.
 The live band was a huge part of creating a great atmosphere.